API Fundamentals

-In Interact with AI Systems we’ve established that we need a standardized interaction method beyond direct function calls.
-That method is what we call Application Programming Interfaces (APIs).
-If applications need to communicate like humans do but face barriers like different programming languages and different deployment infrastructure, APIs are like having a universal postal office who knows where everyone lives and how they prefer to receive and send messages.
+Interactions are common in both human society and the digital world.
+We as humans interact with each other through language to communicate our thoughts and purposes.
+In the digital world, a food delivery application interacts with restaurants to process your order and interacts with banks to ensure payment for the meal.
+Interactions between applications (AI or not) are what build the digital world we cannot live without.
+But how do applications interact with each other?
+In the Introduction to Part A, we mentioned that there is a standardized method for streamlined interaction between applications, and that method is what we call Application Programming Interfaces (APIs).
+If applications need to communicate like humans do but face barriers like different programming languages and different deployment infrastructure, APIs are like having a universal post office that knows where everyone lives and how they prefer to receive and send messages.

 Network Fundamentals